jhuckaby/pixl-chart/README.md

 ### mouseover

 The `mouseover` event is emitted when the user's mouse cursor enters the chart.
 Your event listener will be passed the raw [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object from the browser.
-See [Hover Overlay](#hover-overlay) below for details on how to use this, and other events.
+See [Hover Overlay](#hover-overlay) for details on how to use this, and other events.

 ### mousemove